MarkusKun/difmskill/README.md

 * Digitally Imported Stream URI on https that can be accessed from your Alexa device

 When you ask the Echo to start a stream, the final result is a Stream URI being sent from AVS to your Echo (from the Cloud).
 It then needs to be able to access this Stream URI and for security reasons, this URI has to be on https (valid certificate and everything).
+You can get such a stream URI from Digitally Imported if you are a Premium Member; This option is under "Player Settings" and "Hardware Player Settings".
+I was successfull with quality "Excellent (128k AAC)" but other quality options might work, too (according to Amazon documentation).
 At the time of writing, Digitally Imported Stream URIs are given on http only.
 You can work around this by putting the URI into a playlist file and hosting this playlist file on https.
 If you have your own webspace with certificate, you can host it there.
 You can also put this playlist file onto S3 storage and create a https-URI for your Alexa.